LeonisX/yoda-stories-translation-tool/documents/italy.md

 The last two compilations on the list were the first to be released, until May 1998.
 Apparently, this explains their at least some prevalence.

-The collection's white bookcase is opened twice, revealing first the documentation cover, and then the discs themselves.
+The collection's white bookcase opened twice, revealing first the documentation cover, and then the discs themselves.

 The disk image that was released in 1997 has not yet been found.
 It is only known that it has an ascetic design.